jpauljayme/the-fig-tree/app/posts/the-anxious-perfectionist.md

 ---
 id: 11
-title: The Anxious Perfectionist: How to Manage Perfectionism-Driven Anxiety Using Acceptance and Commitment Therapy by  Clarissa W. Ong, Randy Frost, Michael P. Twohig
+title: "The Anxious Perfectionist: How to Manage Perfectionism-Driven Anxiety Using Acceptance and Commitment Therapy by  Clarissa W. Ong, Randy Frost, Michael P. Twohig"
 date: January 21, 2024
 ---